NillionNetwork/nillion-docs/docs/nada-by-example/debugging.md

 ### Print type of variable

 Printing the type of a variable prints the Nada data type to your terminal as a class.
-When debugging with `type()`, double check that your Nada operation supports the type printed by looking at the [Nada Operations](/nada-by-example/nada-operations) Supported Types column.
+When debugging with `type()`, double-check that your Nada operation supports the type printed by looking at the [Nada Operations](/nada-by-example/nada-operations) Supported Types column.

 ```
 print(type(sum))